Union de Transports Aériens: 1980s and merger with Air France

 1986 was also the year UTA lost its monopoly on the Paris—Papeete route to Minerve, France's leading contemporary charter airline.

 In 1988 French Transport Minister Michel Delebarre partially reversed the French government's relaxed policy on allocating traffic rights to the country's three main contemporary scheduled airlines when he decided to deny UTA the right to fly non-stop from Paris to Newark in direct competition with Air France.
 The aim was to protect Air France's position as the country's dominant scheduled carrier by making UTA a less attractive takeover target for its foreign rivals in the event of a merger.
 The French government feared that Air France's smaller size relative to British Airways, Lufthansa and the US giants as well as its fragmented long-haul network put it at a commercial disadvantage in a liberalised air transport market.
 Air France, Air Inter and UTA were therefore encouraged to co-operate rather than compete with each other.

 On 12 January 1990 UTA, along with Air Inter and Air France itself, became part of an enlarged Air France group, which in turn became a wholly owned subsidiary of Groupe Air France.
 On 18 December 1992, UTA ceased to exist as a legal entity within Groupe Air France.

 Air France's acquisition of UTA and Air Inter was part of an early 1990s French government plan to create a unified national carrier with the economies of scale and global reach to counter threats resulting from the liberalisation of the air transport market in the European Union (EU).

-Corporate affairs
+Corporate affairs and identity

+Head office

 UTA's corporate head office was located in the 8th arrondissement of Paris.
 The head office of the Compagnie Aéromaritime d'Affrètement subsidiary was in Puteaux in Greater Paris.

+Foreign offices

+In the UK, the airline operated a ticket-office for prospective passengers in 177 Piccadilly, French Railways House, in London from the early 1960s to the early 1990s, which also housed Maison de La France, the French Government Tourist Office, until its closure in the mid-2000s.